Essential Golf Cart Repair Tips for Smoother Rides

 • How to Clean:

 Mix baking soda with water to create a cleaning solution.
 Disconnect the battery terminals (negative first, then positive) and scrub the terminals with a wire brush.
-Rinse with clean water and dry thoroughly.
-Apply a terminal protector spray to prevent future corrosion.

 • How to Test:

 Use a multimeter to check the voltage of each battery.
 A fully charged 6-volt battery should read around 6.3 volts, and a 12-volt battery should read around 12.7 volts.
-If the voltage is low, recharge or replace the battery.

 2. Tire Inflation and Alignment Checks In Golf Cart